ARM-software/abi-aa/design-documents/bit-precise-types.rst

 - On AArch64 this would not match the expectation of developers, with ``_BitInt(8)`` not matching the representation of a ``char``.

+- The AArch64 ``LDADD`` operations would not work naturally.

 Summary, suggestion, and reasoning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Overall it seems that option ``A`` is more performant for operations on small
 values.
-However, when acting on "large" values (i.e. greater than the size of
+However, when acting on "large" values (here defined as greater than
-one register) it loses some of that benefit.
-Storing to and from memory would
+the size of one register) it loses some of that benefit.
+Storing to and from
-also come at a cost for this representation.
-This is also likely to be the most
+memory would also come at a cost for this representation.
+This is also likely
-surprising representation for developers on an Arm platform.
+to be the most surprising representation for developers on an Arm platform.

 Between option ``B`` and option ``C`` there is not a great difference in
 performance characteristics.
 However it should be noted that option ``C`` is
 the most natural extension of the AArch32 PCS rules for unspecified bits in a
 register containing a small Fundamental Data Type, while option ``B`` is the
 most natural extension of the similar rules in AArch64 PCS.
-Furthermore, option
+Another distinction
-``C`` would mean that accidental misuse of a bit-precise type instead of a
+between the two is that option ``C`` would mean that accidental misuse of a
-standard integral type should not cause problems, while ``B`` could give strange
+bit-precise type instead of a standard integral type should not cause problems,
-values.
-This would be most visible with variadic functions.
+while ``B`` could give strange values.
+This would be most visible with variadic
+functions.

 As mentioned above, both performance concerns and a familiar representation are
 valuable in the use-cases that we have identified.
 This has made the decision